djwei96/MPSUM/readme.md

 ### Evaluation
 You can evaluate your own output's F-measure and MAP by following instructions in [ESBM Benchmark](http://ws.nju.edu.cn/summarization/esbm/).
 ## ACKNOWLEDGEMENT
-This in our Summer internship project in IIE, my tutor [Longtao Huang](http://people.ucas.edu.cn/~huanglongtao) and group members has helped me a lot.
+This is our Summer internship project in IIE, my tutor [Longtao Huang](http://people.ucas.edu.cn/~huanglongtao) and group members has helped me a lot.
 Without them, I am certainly unable to complete this project.<br>
 What's more, a gorgeous girl passing by has given me a great incentive to go ahead.<br>